anirbmuk/somethings-todo/README.md

 > Uses your browser's local-storage.
 So remember, a new browser means a new set of TODOs :-)

 :heavy_check_mark: **Dark Mode Support**
-> Turn on dark mode on your mobile/laptop/PC and the page looks as elegant as it can get.
+> Easily toggle between dark and light modes and the page looks as elegant as it can get.

 :heavy_check_mark: **Easy Share & Import**
 > Share your TODO items on your favourite medium, and import into your browser!